vbsathya/aimlcourse/README.md

 - Coupon that has longer expiration date has higher acceptance rate
 - Coupon has highest acceptance rate in the evening around 6 PM

+## Practical Application Assignment 11.1: What Drives the Price of a Car?
+### Based on the data exploration, model building and evaluation, below are my observations
+- I used different linear regression algorithms and different methods for feature engineering and hyperparameter tuning.
+Based on the observation, it's difficult to predict what used car drivers are looking for in a car because our dataset has different type of cars.
+However, we can use these models to predict price of used cars.
+We can see that 'number of cylinders', 'odometer', 'age of the car', 'condition of the car', 'size','type' features influence the price more.
+As expected the higher the cylinder, the higher the price.
+Odometer and age features have negative correlation to price.